swcarpentry/python-novice-inflammation/_episodes/02-loop.md

 The general form of a loop is:

 ~~~
-for variable in collection:
+for element in variable:
-    do things with variable
+    do things with element
 ~~~
 {: .python}